ausdebating/constitution/constitution.rst

 #.
 In any ballot, there shall be an option for "No Confidence".
 If this option is elected, the position shall be taken to be vacant.
 #.
 All ballots are to be conducted at the meeting in any usual and proper manner that the Committee directs.
 #.
 In the event of a tie in a ballot, the chair of the meeting shall have the casting vote.
 #.
-A person nominated as a candidate for election as an office-bearer or as an ordinary Committee member of the Association must be a member of the Association.
+A person nominated as a candidate for election as an office-bearer or as an ordinary committee member of the Association must be a member of the Association.

 President
 ^^^^^^^^^